The 2021 Travel & Adventure Show and my best moments.

 This past year I was finally able to get to know another travel legend, Peter Greenberg, better known as the Travel Detective.
 One of the great, Emmy Award-winning journalists, he’s the CBS News Travel Editor appearing on the CBS Morning Show and CBS Evening News.
 Before that, he did the same appearing on NBC’s Today, CNBC and MSNBC.
 Going all the way back to ABC’s Good Morning America as their Travel correspondent.
 His credits are endless, including his current show, The Royal Tour on PBS.
 This is a man who has stories to tell.
 Fascinating is an understatement.
 Sometimes I can’t believe I’m just hanging out with this great man as I try to soak up all he has to say.
 And, how incredibly friendly he is to not only me but those who came out to see him in Dallas, Atlanta, and San Francisco.

 Of course, I must mention not only another close friend but another mentor to me, the great Rudy Maxa.
 The original Savvy Traveler, known for decades on PBS, with hit shows like Smart Travels and Rudy Maxa’s World.
-My wife and I have watched all his, close 100 episodes twice over.
+My wife and I have watched all of his, close to 100 episodes twice over.

 I could listen to Rudy speak for hours, and thanks to our friendship, I have.
 And I’m not the only one who loves listening to him, as people of all ages sit in his crowds, just taking in what this icon has to say.
 It was great to be with Rudy in Dallas, Atlanta, and San Francisco, listening to his advice and information on the travel industry.
 His knowledge will always separate him from others.
 I could list his accolades, credits, and background, but it would fill pages.

 Sarah is a travel expert, author, and TV personality with over 18 years of luxury hotel experience.
 It’s where I first knew of her back at the L’ermitage Beverly Hills and London West Hollywood.
 From a career as an award-winning concierge, she’s since traveled the globe, working with some of the leading brands in the travel industry.
 Known for her brand, “Ask A Concierge” throughout social media, you can catch her on the news breaking down the latest on travel, from Fox, ABC, CBS, NBC, and more.
 In her 5 years of speaking with the Travel & Adventure Show, it’s no wonder she has a full crowd each time she hits the stage.
 Don’t forget to grab a copy of her first book, “Hospitality from Within”, now out and available on Amazon.
 What a wonderful treat being back together it was in San Francisco with her.
-Between her advice, she is always willing to share with me, and her inspiring insight into the industry, I’m always excited to see her.
+Between the advice, she is always willing to share with me, and her inspiring insight into the industry, I’m always excited to see her.

 There are so many other featured speakers, but I just wanted to give everyone an idea of a few of the caliber of travel experts that I appeared with and how fortunate I am to be inspiring people to travel along with them.
 I am not only so grateful I was at all 3 Travel & Adventure Shows this past year, but all this year in 2022.
 So here are all those upcoming Show dates and where you can see us all.